BioJulia/PopGen.jl/docs/commands.md

 julia> sharks.latitdue = rand(20:30, 212) ;	# creates 212 unique random numbers between 20 and 30
 ```

 However, if your data is in decimal minutes rather than decimal degrees, use the `locations!` function to add it to the fields.
 This function will do a conversion from decimal minutes to decimal degrees for you.
+To import those data into Julia, you'll likely want to use the wonderful `CSV.jl` package first.

 ####  decimal minutes data
 ```julia